scottshambaugh/mpl_stereo/README.md

 ## Viewing Stereograms

 These are not [*auto*stereograms](https://en.wikipedia.org/wiki/Autostereogram), like the "Magic Eye" books that were popular in the 1990's.
 However, they use the same viewing technique.
-Below is ChatGPT's how-to guide, but I'll try to find a better beginner-friendly resource.
+Below is ChatGPT's how-to guide on viewing these, but I'll try to find a better beginner-friendly resource to put here.

 1) **Position the Stereogram**: Place it at arm's length and ensure it's level with your eyes.
 2) **Relax Your Focus**: Look through the image, as if focusing on something distant, rather than the stereogram itself.